dallgoot/yaml/README.md

 - compact syntax for mapping and sequences
 - multi-line values (simple|double quoted or not, compact mapping|sequence or JSON)
 - references (option : enabled by default)
-- tags with behaviour customization (overriding for common, or specifying for custom) via Closures settings.
+- tags with behaviour customization (overriding for common(CoreSchema), or specifying for custom) via implementing tag/SchemaInterface.

 ## What's different from other PHP Yaml libraries ?